 Driving even more traffic and enquiries

-it also becomes very important place for gathering reviews as potential clients or existing clients who had a good experience in sign into Google profile go to your my business profile and leave a review.
+Your Google business profile also becomes a very important place for gathering reviews as potential clients or existing clients who had a good experience can sign into Google, go to your my business profile and leave a review.

-top tip every my business profile has a link that you can send to clients where they can go and review. after a positive interaction with the clients for example you may need help somebody with a conveyancing service to my house you should send them an email with this link and they may be more inclined to give you you positive feedback. just beware of trying to read this as people are becoming more savvy to those and relentlessly good reviews in their my business profiles.
+Every Google my business profile has a link that you can send to clients so that they can go and review you.
+After a positive interaction with a client, you should send them an email with this link and they may be more inclined to give you positive feedback for all to see.

-So just stop at YouTube when it comes to creating additional channels.
-Facebook and Instagram are also great places to generate traffic from. it's up for debate as to whether Google see social signals as important when it comes to boosting your therapy of your website. however one thing can't Be Denied if your content is good enough you're likely to get more free visits at more links and more shares which is undoubtedly a good thing for SEO.
+It's up for debate as to whether Google see social signals as important when it comes to boosting the authority of your website.
+However, if your content is good enough, you're likely to get more free visits, more links and more shares, which is undoubtedly a good thing for your SEO campaign.

-Links are an important part of your SEO strategy, both internal (linking in between pages on your site) and external (relevant links from other websites).
+Links are an important part of your SEO campaign, both internal (linking in between pages on your site) and external (relevant links from other websites).

 Links are deemed by Google to be a signal of authority - so in short, the more relevant, authoritative links you have from other websites, the more authority will be passed to your website and the higher you’ll rank in Google.